hwmrocker/blog/_posts/2012-09-16-resize-all-pictures-in-one-folder.md

 ---
 layout: post
-title: "Resize all pictures in one folder"
+title: "Resize all pictures in one folder in place"
 date: 2012-09-16
 comments: false
 categories: